zzenonn/CoursePages/ISCS 30.20.md

 If you have trouble accessing the syllabus on AISIS, it is also accessible through this [link](https://docs.google.com/document/d/13ka81jHuAXmhpANwQOyphq1soBZqqEQJT1WmJFkMBMU):

 # Prerequisites
+Please know how to program, preferably in Python.

 # Proper Netiquette